MuhammadSarmad21/Adidas-Sales-Dashboard/README.md

 # Adidas-Sales-Dashboard
-🚀 Thrilled to share my latest project – an Adidas Interactive Sales Dashboard built using Streamlit, Plotly, and Python!

 This dashboard was designed to provide clear, insightful, and interactive views of Adidas sales performance, making it easier to analyze and draw business insights.